Pablo Prigioni: Los Angeles Clippers (2015–2016)

 On July 20, 2015, the Rockets traded Prigioni, Joey Dorsey, Nick Johnson, Kostas Papanikolaou, a 2016 first-round draft pick, and cash considerations, to the Denver Nuggets, in exchange for Ty Lawson and a 2017 second-round draft pick.
 Prigioni was immediately waived by Denver, upon being acquired.

 On August 3, 2015, Prigioni signed with the Los Angeles Clippers.
 On January 13, 2016, he had a career-high eight steals against the Miami Heat, which was one shy of the franchise record, held by his head coach, Doc Rivers.
 On April 8, 2016, he recorded a season-high 13 points, a career-high seven rebounds, and a season-high seven assists, in a 102–99 overtime win over the Utah Jazz.

 On July 29, 2016, Prigioni signed with the Houston Rockets, returning to the franchise for a second stint.
 However, he was waived by the Rockets on October 24, 2016, after appearing in five preseason games with them.

 Third stint with Baskonia (2016–2017)

 On December 5, 2016, Prigioni returned to Baskonia, signing with them for the rest of the season.
 He officially retired from his professional basketball playing career on January 9, 2017.
 During his professional career, Prigioni played in 10 EuroLeague seasons, in which he had career averages of 6.1 points, 4.3 assists, 2.5 rebounds, and 1.7 steals per game, and in four NBA seasons, in which he had career regular season averages of 3.5 points, 2.8 assists, 1.9 rebounds, and 1.0 steals per game.

+On January 15, 2017, following his retirement, Baskonia retired his jersey number 5.